luciancrasovan/pact-js-example/README.md

-# PactJS Contract Testing Example
+# PactJS Contract Testing Example - Froked from github.com/mcruz - Contract testing in action

 An example test framework using PactJS to validate contract testing between consumer and provider.
 The application that we are testing is a simple movies API which returns a list of movies.
 Please feel free to fork the repo to help with your contract testing learning.